chuazy94/zy_blog_2/_posts/2021-06-19-euros-prediction-md3.md

   </tbody>
 </table>

+The stats put the Portugese as favourites for this game and this is simply down to the lack of chances created by France.

 France were not fantastic against Hungary, spurning a couple of chances but also not creating as many chances as expected.
-Portugal always seem to score but their defensive frailties against Germanay must be worrying for Fernando Santos.
-I expect Portugal to carve out enough opportunities to score, whilst France would have to dominate the midfield and have enough successful take-ons to trouble the Portuguese.
-If France's attack does not gel more by the time this game comes around, I have a sneaky feeling that France would rue missed chances and get outscored by Portugal. **Portugal 3-2 France**
+Portugal always seem to score but their defensive frailties against Germany must be worrying for Fernando Santos.
+We expect Portugal to carve out enough opportunities to score, whilst France would have to dominate the midfield and have enough successful take-ons to trouble the Portuguese.
+If France's attack does not gel more by the time this game comes around, we have a sneaky feeling that France would rue missed chances and get outscored by Portugal.
+This should be a hugely entertaining match with everything to play for in this group. **Portugal 3-2 France**